-Myopia or Nearsightedness occurs when the eye loses its ability focus on far-off objects as the lenses do not possess a long focal length.
+Myopia or Nearsightedness occurs when the eye loses its ability to focus on far-off objects as the lenses do not possess a long focal length.
 Objects that are near are clearly visible to patients of this defect.
-As we know, from the reference for countless ray diagrams describing the functioning of the eye, when the light suffers a higher refraction than the usual the eye would not be able to form an image for far away objects.
+As we know, from the reference for countless ray diagrams describing the functioning of the eye, when the light suffers higher refraction than the usual the eye would not be able to form an image for faraway objects.

 Mostly the young folks suffer from myopia that occurs due to elongation of the eyeball or bulging of the cornea.
 When the normal curvature of the cornea bulges, the light rays are refracted in such a manner that the image is formed in front of the cornea.
 The rods and cones of our eyes have areas where when the image is focused it has the best clarity.
 Thus, as the image of the distant objects is not formed at the right spot, it is detected as blurry.

-Another worst cause for this type of eye defect is uncontrolled diabetes.
+Another worst cause of this type of eye defect is uncontrolled diabetes.
 Some unattended cataract growths may also lead to myopia.

 Symptoms of Myopia

-- Short sighted people may suffer from tired eyes and severe headache by overstraining their eyes.
+- Short-sighted people may suffer from tired eyes and severe headaches by overstraining their eyes.